 late Darrell Porter deserves note,

 as well.
 Porter, who played with

 Porter offers Molina a target in

 2010 as he registered the top two RBI seasons by a

 Note that due to pinch-hitting and well as playing at other positions, not all the RBIs of these catchers were accumulated while they were in the game as assigned behind the plate.

-RBI by Cardinals catcher, season,
+RBI by Cardinals catcher, season, 1981-present

 Special thanks to statistician Tom Orf for teeing up the data tables shown above.